Working with Text in PostScript | .NET

 1. Create an output stream for the resulting PS file.

 2. Create PsSaveOptions.
-If we will use a custom font we add custom fonts folder(s) in the save options.
+If we use a custom font we add custom fonts folder(s) in the save options.

 3. Create PsDocument with the already created output stream and save options.

-4. Create necessary font, system or custom.
+4. Create the necessary font, system, or custom.

 6. Close the page.